sahvaanprice/planet3-gym-analytics-system/README.md

 - Power BI Analytics dashboard
 - System refinements and documentation improvements

+## Data Disclaimer
+All data used in this project is synthetically generated for educational and portfolio purposes only.
+No real individuals, organizations, or proprietary datasets are included.

 ## Author
 Sahvaan Price
 Information Systems | Data Analysis | Business Systems Analysis